 - Be sure to apply by the application deadline for the term/program you wish to be admitted to.

 - Some programs have deadlines earlier than our general application deadline.

 Once we receive your application information from the OUAC, we’ll send you details about next steps in the admissions process, such as how to send us your transcripts and course descriptions (if applicable).

-If you plan to take 1 or 2 courses per term, you'll about our application process and programs and available on a part-time basis.
+If you plan to take 1 or 2 courses per term, learn about our application process and programs available on a part-time basis.